Work with feature tables in Unity Catalog

 This page describes how to create and work with feature tables in Unity Catalog.

 This page applies only to workspaces that are enabled for Unity Catalog.
-If your workspace is not enabled for Unity Catalog, see Work with feature tables in workspace feature store.
+If your workspace is not enabled for Unity Catalog, see Work with feature tables in Workspace Feature Store (legacy).

 For details about the commands and parameters used in the examples on this page, see the Feature Engineering Python API reference.